 Instead of using your phone network, Wi-Fi calling will place calls via your wireless network.
 It can be quite helpful if you have patchy phone service in some areas of your home or you’re traveling to an area with decent Wi-Fi but poor phone reception.

 Wi-Fi calling wasn’t a fantastic choice in the past because Wi-Fi connections weren’t as dependable as they are now.
-There are only a few drawbacks to Wi-Fi calling, but they are not many.
+There are only a few drawbacks to Wi-Fi calling, but there are not many.
 For starters, Wi-Fi calling will utilize your data plan, which means that if you have a low data cap on your wireless data consumption, it might be reduced.

 Additionally, you’re more likely to miss a call if your wireless connection is poor.
 A strong signal is typically required for Wi-Fi calling to function well.